ReyG18/Task-Board/README.md

 -- Project cards drag, but do not drop.
 -- Delete button is not functional.
--- Project card displays inproperly.
+-- Project card displays improperly.
 ![alt text](assets/images/Screenshot%202024-04-04%20234614.png)

 ## Upcoming Features